-(d) After approval of a resolution, the city recorder must endorse it with the date of approval and the recorder's name and title.
+(d) After approval of a resolution, the mayor must sign and the city recorder must endorse it with the date of approval and the recorder's name and title.

 Section 20.
 Effective Date of Resolutions.
 Resolutions and other administrative decisions take effect on the date of approval, or on a later day provided in the resolutions.